Popil: Archeology: between the popil and the hand-held mirrors

-Description: a candle-holder in the shape of a banyan leaf
+Description

 Except for royal ceremonies, Khmer religious rituals are usually relatively devoid of sacred objects.
 A popil is most often made from metal alloy or sometimes of wood, popils are often shaped like betel or banyan leaves.
 They can also be rounded or decorated on the obverse with an embossed or carvings of popular religious figures like Tep Pranam (praying deity), Neary Phal (a decorated human figure), Neang Konhieng Preah Thorani (the goddess of the earth), Hanuman, Ta Eisey, or Preah Nareay (the gods Narayana or Vishnu in Sanskrit).

 In the royal wedding ceremony, the popil takes the form of a carved statue of the goddess Uma Parvati, the wife of Preah Eiso (Shiva in Sanskrit), who first gave life to human beings.
 In some wedding ceremonies, popils decorated with figures of Tep Pranam or Neary Phal, women revealing only their upper half, are used to signify fertility and family lineage.

 The metal objects with regards to the candle is positioned in a way analogous to the yoni and the linga; both the yoni and the popil holder are not objects in their own right but are pedestals.
 In fact, in Hinduism, the popil ritual is part of a prayer for well-being, and the popil is considered to symbolize Uma Parvati's yoni, while the candle symbolizes Preah Eiso's linga, a phallic symbol.
 The two are related to the development of the religious practices and daily customs of the Cambodian people.